ttscoff/bt-svg-viewer/src/_README.md

 - `aligncenter`
 - `alignright`

+Additional keywords:

+- `slider` – replaces zoom buttons with a live-updating range input.
+Combine with `icon`/`text`/`both` for layout.
+Use `custom:slider,zoom_in,zoom_out` to show both slider and buttons.

 Button names (pick any order):

 - `zoom_in`, `zoom_out`, `reset`, `center`, `coords` *(coords button only renders if `show_coords="true"`)*